strblr/pegase/README.md

 **A token can be given a *display name* to improve failure logging.**

 Tokens often have a lexeme semantic, meaning we want to label them with names and don't much care about their internal syntactical details.
-This can be done by passing a string as an argument to the `@token` directive:
+This is indeed what happens with external tokenizers.
+It can be done with Pegase by passing a string as an argument to the `@token` directive:

 ```js
 const intList = peg`